kadena-io/kadena-evm-sandbox/docs/bridging-protocol.md

     3. **Parameters:**
         1. `targetChainId`: The Chainweb chain identifier of the target chain.
         2. `targetContractAddress`: The contract on the target chain that will handle completing the cross-chain.
-        3. `crossChainOperationType`: Determines the kind of operation that is being transmitted to the target chain.
+        3. `crossChainOperationType`: The kind of operation that is being transmitted to the target chain.
         4. `crossChainData`: Set of bytes representing operation-specific data that MUST have been encoded according to the `crossChainOperationType` specified previously.
 An example struct (pre-encoding) for an ERC-20 transfer could be:

         ```solidity